 In reality, the cordless vacuum doesn't seem like a revolutionary idea.
 After all, it's just as efficient as a corded vacuum, but ergonomically, it is head and shoulders above it.
 Reaching cobwebs in the corner of a ceiling, and vacuuming crevices, baseboards, and window sills are all done by a flick of the wrist.
 Best of all, you're no longer tethered to the location of an outlet.
 Making the switch to a cordless vacuum just makes a lot of sense.
 Your cordless vacuum will always be ready at a moment's notice and it will charge itself during its downtime.

-Over a 6-week period we tested a variety of vacuum cleaners across top brands like the Miele Triflex HX1, Dyson cordless vacuum, Shark, Bissell, and more.
+Over a 6-week period we tested a variety of vacuum cleaners across top brands like the Miele Triflex HX1, Dyson cordless vacuum, Shark vacuum, Bissell, and more.
 Below is a comprehensive breakdown of what the best cordless vacuums in 2020 have to offer.

 Best Cordless Vacuum Cleaner Ratings (5 Scale):